ShaderFrog/glsl-parser/README.md

 - The grammar has a left paren "(" in the function_call production.
 Due to how I de-left-recursed the function_call -> postfix_expression loop, I moved the left paren into the function_identifier production.
+- Function calls in the grammar are TYPE_NAME LEFT_PAREN, in my grammar they're IDENTIFIER LEFT_PAREN, because TYPE_NAME is only used for structs, and function names are stored in their own separate place in the scope.

 # WIP Notes